GluuFederation/flex/docs/install/helm-install/amazon-eks.md

             cnSqldbUserPassword: Test1234#
         ```

-3. Install Gluu
+3. Install Gluu Flex

-      After finishing all the tweaks to the `override.yaml` file, we can use it to install gluu.
+      After finishing all the tweaks to the `override.yaml` file, we can use it to install gluu flex.

       ```
       helm repo add gluu-flex https://docs.gluu.org/charts
       helm repo update
       helm install gluu gluu-flex/gluu -n gluu -f override.yaml
       ```

+## Configure Gluu Flex
+  You can use the Janssen [TUI](https://docs.jans.io/head/admin/kubernetes-ops/tui-k8s/) to configure Flex components.
+The TUI calls the Config API to perform ad hoc configuration.